Zingam/PureCpp/VirtualMethodCallPerformance/README.md

     printf("Testing the performance of virtual method calls")
 ```

-The project tests if virutal methods can be used in a tight loop instead of long
+The project tests if virtual methods can be used in a tight loop instead of long
 `if` or `switch` statements.

 1. Measurement method: `std::chrono::steady_clock`